 The board is regulated by a formal board charter, which sets out the role of the board and the responsibilities of the directors.
 While control is delegated to the Company executive management team in the day-to-day management of the Group, the board retains full and effective control over the Company and is accountable and responsible for its performance.
 The board charter codifies the board's composition, appointment, authorities, responsibilities and processes, and sets out the fiduciary duties of the directors of the Company.
-It provides the board with a mandate to exercise leadership, determine the Group's vision and strategy and monitor operational performance.
+It provides the board with a mandate to exercise leadership, determine the Group's vision and strategy, and monitor operational performance.
+The board is satisfied that it has fulfilled its responsibilities in accordance with its charter for the reporting period.